 Post 119 has limited funds available to assist veterans and their families in times of financial crisis.
 Assistance can be in the form of grocery store vouchers, hotel vouchers, clothing and toiletries, funds to meet healthcare expenses, gas money, or meals at Post 119.
-For additional information, contact the Post (970-586-6118) or a Post 119 Service Officer.
+For additional information, contact the Post (970-586-6118).

 Since its establishment in 1925, The American Legion Temporary Financial Assistance (TFA) program has awarded cash grants to minor children of current active duty or American Legion members.
 These grants help families in need meet the cost of shelter, food, utilities and health expenses, thereby keeping the child or children in a more stable environment.

 The minor child must not be older than 17, or 20 if still enrolled in high school or is physically handicapped.
 The minor child must be the biological child, stepchild, or in the legal custody of, a qualifying veteran.
 A qualifying veteran is defined as a member of the United States Armed Forces serving on federal orders current under Title 10 of the United States Code, inclusive of all components, OR any veteran possessing an up-to-date membership in The American Legion.
 Active duty applicants can be considered without being a member of The American Legion.
 A single onetime non-repayable Temporary Financial Assistance grant of up to $1,500 will be permitted for the minor child(ren) of a qualifying veteran.
 No child is considered eligible for Temporary Financial Assistance until a complete investigation is conducted at the post or department level, a legitimate family need is determined, and all other available assistance resources have been utilized or exhausted.
 Additionally, the TFA application must originate and be filled out by someone at the local level.

 For additional information or to apply for this support, contact the Post (970-586-6118).